open-telemetry/opentelemetry-rust/opentelemetry-otlp/examples/basic-otlp-http/README.md

 # Basic OTLP exporter Example

-This example shows how to setup OpenTelemetry OTLP exporter for logs, metrics and traces to exports them to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) via OTLP over HTTP/protobuf.
+This example shows how to setup OpenTelemetry OTLP exporter for logs, metrics and traces to export them to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) via OTLP using different protocols such as HTTP/json and HTTP/protobuf.
 The Collector then sends the data to the appropriate backend, in this case, the logging Exporter, which displays data to console.

 ## Usage